15 Methods to Increase a Blog Posts Return on Investment

 There's an ongoing discussion over whether or not blog comments are worthwhile.
 Some people argue that they aren't worth the hassle.
 If a post only gets a single comment, but you have to spend hours moderating spam and watching out for abuse, it's not worthwhile.
 Conversely, if you're getting tens or hundreds of comments, you're probably getting a lot of value out of it.

-Pending Comments on WP
+Pending Comments On Wp

 I wholeheartedly encourage blog comments.
 See, the thing is, Google treats blog comments as part of the blog post.
 The more insightful, high quality comments you have, the more "content" you have on your page.
 If you have a deep, valuable discussion in the comments, that's a lot of additional value for your post.
 Neil Patel takes advantage of this quite heavily, as do several other big-name bloggers.
 You can do it too.